ferdy203/Ferdy/README.md

 - Only the round-robin load balancing algorithm is available at the moment.
 - IPv6 addresses are not supported at this time; only IPv4 is supported.
 - Currently it supports only `HTTP` protocol

+## Reasons to use `Dakia`

+- **Security** - Written in rust, so it's more memory safe than services written in c/c++
+- **Customization** - You need ultimate customization, you can configure, extend and even further program in multiple languages

 ## 📊 Progress Tracker